Bassammohamed1/EgyptMetroAPI/README.md

 # EgyptMetroAPI

-# Metro Lines & Stations API

     This API allows users to manage metro lines and stations, retrieve line and station details, find paths with estimated time and prices, and identify the nearest station based on location.

 # Features

     Lines Endpoints
         GET /api/Lines/GetAllLines: Retrieve all lines.
         GET /api/Lines/GetLine/{id}: Get a specific line by ID.
         POST /api/Lines/AddLine: Add a new line.